ainterr/GLaDOS/README.md

 # GLaDOS

 A kernel-mode rootkit for linux.
+This is for education purposes only - use at your own risk.

 Currently, this just starts a kernel thread which prints messages (GLaDOS quotes in [quotes.txt](quotes.txt)) to every terminal every N seconds until it